Hindley Street: 20th century

+In the early 20th century, many small retail outlets were closed and larger business opened, such as Hoopers Furnishing Arcade, Federal Furnishing, and WT Flint & Son.

-In 1903, the Austral Stores, a complex of 12 shops, large warehouse and residential accommodation, was built to the designs of noted local architect Albert Selmar Conrad at 104-120 Hindley Street.
+In 1903, the Austral Stores, a complex of 12 shops, large warehouse and residential accommodation, was built to the designs of noted local architect Albert Selmar Conrad at 104–120 Hindley Street.
 It was listed on the South Australian Heritage Register in 1983 as "an excellent example of Edwardian free style".
 Its facade is "one of the best examples of the architecture of the Federation period in Adelaide and in South Australia".
-In 1908 alterations were made, including the addition of a large dining room, and became Grant's Coffee Palace, later West's Coffee Palace.The building remains to this day.
+In 1908 alterations were made, including the addition of a large dining room, and became Grant's Coffee Palace, later West's Coffee Palace.
+The building remains to this day. as of 2025 In 2002, The Apothecary 1878, a wine bar and restaurant, was created in part of the building.
+This premises was rebranded as APOTECA Bar & Restaurant in 2019.
+APOTECA retains a set of antique pharmacy cabinets that were created before the building itself was constructed.
+As of 2025 Youth Inc. is another occupant of the building.